Ullathai Allitha: Release

-Ullathai Allitha was released on 15 January 1996, alongside another Karthik-starrer Kizhakku Mugam, and was more successful as the latter was a failure.
+Ullathai Allitha was released on 15 January 1996, during the week of Pongal, alongside another Karthik-starrer Kizhakku Mugam, and was more successful as the latter was a failure.
 The film achieved success after receiving good word-of-mouth reviews from audiences.
 After a slow start at the box office, the songs' success on television prompted audiences to visit cinemas.

 Critical reception

 Ananda Vikatan rated the film 43 out of 100.
-The critic noted that Sundar deserved appreciation for lifting interesting scenes and ideas from older films and integrating them well in the screenplay in his own style, and the real hero of the film was Manivannan who was surprising with his comedy acting.
+The critic noted that Sundar deserved appreciation for lifting interesting scenes and ideas from older films and integrating them well in the screenplay in his own style, and the real hero of the film was Manivannan who was surprising with his comedic acting.
 Kalki gave the film a mixed review, but appreciated the comedy of Goundamani and Manivannan, calling them the film's real stars.
 D. S. Ramanujam of The Hindu wrote, "A full length comedy with enjoyable scenes, thanks to the screenplay and direction of C. Sundar, keeps the viewer in good cheer in Ganga Gowri Productions, Ullathai Alli Thaa [..] the director has the uncanny knack to fit these segments in his essay and then capping them with his new funfilled ideas, like topping a giant cone icecream with choice varieties, leading to humorous confusion over identities, bunglings by silly looking assassins, abduction and amorous ways of the elders".